devanshbatham/contributor-access-policy/README.md

-Contributors with Triage access will have the associated [triage Github access policy](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/repository-roles-for-an-organization#permissions-for-each-role) for the [Solana Program Library](https://github.com/solana-labs/solana-program-library) (SPL) repository or the [Solana](https://github.com/solana-labs/solana) monorepo as well as access to Solana Labs' Buildkite CI.
+Contributors with Triage access will have the associated [triage Github access policy](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/repository-roles-for-an-organization#permissions-for-each-role) for the [Agave](https://github.com/anza-xyz/agave) monorepo as well as access to Anza's Buildkite CI.

 ### Level 2 - Write Access